aparna-ch/C-basic_programs/README.md

 #C program for linear search and binary search

 #C programs for finding factorial of a number using and without using recursion

+#C program to find the sum of digits of a number

+#C program to print the digits of a number

+#C program to count the number of dighits of a number